 For the preparation, you will need zucchinis, onions, and seasoning.
 You need to chop up the zucchinis and onions.
 Then, you put the ingredients into a pot and saute until they turn soft.
 After you’re done with this step, you put the vegetables into a food processor and blend them.

 After blending the ingredients, you will have a fine soup with a smoothie-like consistency.
 You can top the soup with roasted almonds.
 Like many vegetable soups, Crema De Calabacin is very refreshing.
 The soup is very light while containing a lot of flavors.

 Total cooking time: From 15 minutes to 1 hour 30 minutes

-What if you want a refreshing Spanish soup to fight off the stifling heatwave?
-Don’t worry; I got you covered.
+What if you want a refreshing Spanish soup to fight off the heat?
+Don’t worry.
 Gazpacho comes from the Southern part of the Iberian Peninsula, consisting of both Spain and Portugal.
-This dish is popular during the summer because of its chilled nature.
+This side dish is popular during the summer because of its chilled nature.

 You need the following ingredients: tomatoes, onions, vinegar, and olive oil.
 In many versions of Gazpacho, you only need to chop up the vegetables before drizzling a bit of olive oil and vinegar on top.
 People often use bread in this version to thicken up the sauce.

 Another popular way to make the Gazpacho is to blend the vegetables, like Zucchini Soup.
 This creates a thicker type of soup.
 The cook then puts small vegetable cubes on top as garnish.
 Gazpacho also has a hot version called Gazpacho Manchego.